awsdocs/aws-iot-docs/developerguide/iot-sidewalk-add-destination.md

 # Add a destination for your Sidewalk device<a name="iot-sidewalk-add-destination"></a>

-Before you can add an AWS IoT Core for LoRaWAN destination and create a rule for routing the messages sent from your Sidewalk device, you must have created a wireless connectivity profile\.
+Before you can add an AWS IoT Core for LoRaWAN destination and create a rule for routing the messages sent from your Sidewalk device, you must create a wireless connectivity profile\.
 To create the profile, first register your Sidewalk device, and then add the credentials to your AWS account\.
 For more information, see [Add your Sidewalk account credentials](iot-sidewalk-add-credentials.md)\.

 Creating a Sidewalk destination is similar to how you create a destination for your LoRaWAN devices\.
 The following shows how you can create a destination by using the AWS Management Console or the API\.